Skip to content

 Code Name Meaning Cause

-2 Usage Error Invalid command-line usage Invalid flags, missing files, configuration errors
+2 Usage Error Invalid command-line usage Invalid flags, incompatible options, configuration errors

 Signal Exit Codes